 Applying secure Multi-Party Computation (MPC) to secret sharing allows for KeyShares of an SSV to be distributed amongst operators securely as well as perform decentralized computation of validator duties without reconstructing the validator key on a single device.

 Istanbul Byzantine Fault Tolerance Consensus

 Tying it all together, the consensus layer of SSV is based on the Istanbul Byzantine Fault Tolerance (IBFT) algorithm.
-The algorithm randomly selects a validator node (KeyShare) responsible for block proposal and sharing the information with the other participants.
+The algorithm randomly selects a validator node (KeyShare) responsible for block proposals and sharing the information with the other participants.
 Once the predefined threshold of KeyShares deems the block to be valid, it is added to the chain.
-As such, consensus can be reached even if some operators (up to the threshold) are faulty or not currently online.
+As such, consensus can be reached even if some operators are faulty or not currently online.

-SSV, at its core, is a way to reduce failures and diversify risk by making individual SSV nodes become a robust network that can outperform any individual ETH staking setup.
-Across the board from security, robustness to uptime, SSV will improve ROI for stakers, increase network decentralization, and significantly reduce staking risks for all.
+At its core SSV is a way to reduce failures and diversify risk by combining independent SSV nodes into a robust network that can outperform any individual ETH staking setup.
+With regard to security, robustness, performance and uptime, SSV will improve ROI for stakers, increase network decentralization, and significantly reduce staking risks for all.